-This year sees the launch of our 6th Essay Competition.
+This year sees the launch of our 7th Essay Competition.
 The competition is open to all students registered on an undergraduate law degree course within a Higher Education Institution in a Commonwealth Nations (see below for the full competition rules).
 The competition closes on 31 August 2018 and the maximum word limit is 2,000 words.

 The title for this year is: